NoraQuick/CS381-Final-Project/README.md

       - N/A

   - Include precise commands needed to execute both your good examples and bad examples together with expected output.:
-  	- For the good examples please use exprogsucc, ifprogsucc, and whileprogsucc.
+  	- For the good examples please use exprog, ifprog, whileprog, and stringProg.
-    - For the bad examples please use fail1, fail2, and fail3.
+    - For the bad examples please use fail1 and fail2.